 You may have many different emotions, including anger, resentment, guilt, anxiety and fear.
 These are all normal reactions and are part of the process many people go through in trying to come to terms with their condition.

 Everyone has their own way of coping with difficult situations.
 You might find it helpful to talk to family or friends, or you may prefer to get help from people outside of your situation.
 You might want to keep your feelings to yourself.
 There is no right or wrong way to cope, but help is there if you need it.
-Our cancer support specialists can give you information about counselling in your area.
-Call them on 0808 808 00 00.
+If you would like more information about counselling in your area, you can:

 Barrett's Oesophagus Campaign